JaredXie/Early-Childhood-Teacher-Library/Kinder.md

 **6. Daily Plan (topic teaching) Introduction**

-Educator introduces:
+Educator introduces (but do not do all the activvities at once):

 - Today's experiences
 - Special events (if applicable, see the education calendar of your state)
-- Children's responsibilities
+- Teachers' expectations and Children's responsibilities

 *Example:*